mathieudelehaye/NetworkTools/README.md

   <img src="Screenshots/Screenshot-02.png" alt="NetworkTools Screenshot 2" width="40%" />
 </p>

-**NetworkTools** is a collection of utilities and examples for implementing network protocols and real-time video streaming using C++ (C++17/20) and OpenCV.
-Built for development in Visual Studio on Windows, with POSIX principles in mind for future portability.
+**NetworkTools** is a collection of utilities and examples for implementing network protocols and real-time video streaming using C++ and OpenCV.
+Built for development in **Visual Studio on Windows**, with POSIX principles in mind for future portability.

 ## Features